evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive_Touring/_index.md

 ## Lights

-You can choose between two types of headlights for the BMW i5 M60 xDrive Touring.

-- **Standard Headlights:** These use advanced LED technology, providing bright and efficient illumination.
-- **LED Matrix Headlights:** Available as an option, this adaptive system splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually, optimizing lighting by un-lighting specific small areas in front.
+The standard headlights use LED Matrix technology.
+LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
+For enhanced safety, it includes corner lights that illuminate the side when turning.

 Standard Taillights use LED technology, ensuring visibility and efficiency.